hgouw/ASX/README.md

-# How to add a new ASX company:
+# How to add a new ASX company

 1. Download the latest ASXListedCompanies.csv from https://www.asx.com.au/asx/research/listedCompanies.do for the details of the company